Why You Might Want A Professional to Manage Your Investments

 Why?

 The rules that govern when you can withdraw what money from Roth accounts without penalty or tax are very complex.
 Oftentimes the rules are the same no matter which kind of Roth account you own, IRA or 401(k).
-But Roth IRAs do give you some access to tax- and penalty-free withdrawals that 401(k)s don’t, especially before you turn 59 ½ (the magic year after which you can withdraw from retirement accounts penalty-free).
+But!
+Roth IRAs do give you some access to tax- and penalty-free withdrawals that Roth 401(k)s don’t, especially before you turn 59 ½ (the magic year after which you can withdraw from retirement accounts penalty-free).

 It’s more complicated than that, so in general I think it’s just helpful to remember that Roth IRAs are slightly better than the 401(k) equivalent for getting money out of them.